dlzmoe/linuxdo-scripts/README_EN.md

 node: v16.15.1
 ```

-Features are developed as components, registering a new component for each new feature to avoid conflicts.
+Features are developed in components.
+Each new feature registers a new component to avoid conflicts.

 Clone this repository and install dependencies, then run the code.